ryansenn/torchless/README.md

 # Torchless

-Torchless is an LLM inference engine built entirely from scratch.
-It currently runs the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1) on CPU for local text completion.
+Torchless is a custom-built LLM inference engine written entirely from scratch.
+It currently runs [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on CPU for local text completion.

-The goal of this project is to reach maximum inference speed and support new state-of-the-art [Mistral 3](https://mistral.ai/news/mistral-3) architectures.
+The current goal of this project is to reach maximum inference speed and support new state-of-the-art [Mistral 3](https://mistral.ai/news/mistral-3) architectures.

 # Running